David Montgomery Player Prop Bets for NFL Week 13 | Chicago vs. Arizona 12/5/2021

 - The Cardinals have the NFL's 17th-ranked defense against the run, allowing 113.8 yards per game.

-- This season the Cardinals are ranked third in the league in rushing touchdowns conceded (seven).
+- This year the Cardinals have given up seven rushing TDs.
+They are ranked third in the NFL in that category.

 Recent Performances

-- Montgomery has 44 carries for 167 yards (55.7 yards per game) in his last three games.
+- Montgomery has 167 rushing yards on 44 attempts (55.7 yards per carry) over his last three outings.

 Montgomery's Chicago Teammates